 A. Student Records Rights

-FERPA affords students certain rights with respect to their education records, and defines situations in which the university can release information from student records with student consent.
+FERPA affords students certain rights with respect to their education records and defines situations in which the university may release information from student records with student consent.
 Education records, under FERPA, are documents, files, and other materials that contain information directly related to a student and are maintained by the university or a university agent.
 Student rights include:

 Family Policy Compliance Office